Falkitop/gtao-race-loader/README.md

 - LandRace
 - Normal AirRace

-# List of all possible Racetypes with corresponding gameids
+# List of all possible racetypes with corresponding gameids
 ```
 	[0] = "Landrace",
 	[1] = "LandraceP2P",